 Dr. Raissa Douglas Ferron joined the Department of Civil, Architectural and Environmental Engineering at the University of Texas at Austin (UT Austin) in January 2009.
-She is an Assistant Professor and her research group focuses on studying on infrastructure materials, primarily dedicated to researches concerning cementitious engineering materials.
+She is an Associate Professor and her research group focuses on studying on infrastructure materials, primarily dedicated to researches concerning cementitious engineering materials.
 Dr. Ferron’s research expertise is in the areas of the smart concrete, rheology, processing and fresh state micro/nano-structural characterization of cement-based materials.
-She has graduated 8 Master students (4 as sole advisor) and 4 PhD students (3 as sole advisor), and she is currently supervising 2 PhD students and 2 MS students.

 She has worked on projects that involved investigating the mechanisms controlling the flocculation and flow behavior of cementitious materials during the early stages of hydration, including the effect clays, fly ashes, silica fume, soluble alkali content, aluminates, and sulfate content on the rate of stiffening in highly flowable concrete mixtures.
-Current projects in Dr. Ferron’s group involves developing, set-on demand/active rheological control concrete materials, characterization of fresh-state hydraulic cements microstructure, developing affordable sustainable housing materials, studying cement-admixture interactions, investigating causes of latent cracking in precast concrete, studying self-healing concrete (e.g., bioconcrete), researching alternative supplementary cementitious materials/recycled materials, and material performance of concrete crash barriers.
+Current projects in Dr. Ferron’s group involves developing, set-on demand/active rheological control concrete materials, additive manufacturing/3d printing, characterization of fresh-state hydraulic cements microstructure, developing affordable sustainable housing materials, studying cement-admixture interactions, investigating causes of latent cracking in precast concrete, studying self-healing concrete (e.g., bioconcrete), researching alternative supplementary cementitious materials/recycled materials, oil well cementing slurries, and material performance of concrete crash barriers.

-Dr. Ferron is the secretary of ACI Committee 552: Cementitious Grouting.
+Dr. Ferron is the secretary of ACI Committee 552: Cementitious Grouting and secretary of ACI Committee 552-TG1: Additive Manufacturing.
 She serves as a member of several technical committees including ASTM International Committee C09: Concrete and Concrete Aggregates, Transportation Research Board Committee AFN40: Concrete Materials and Placement Techniques, American Concrete Institute Committee 237: Self-Consolidating Concrete, and American Concrete Institute Committee 238: Workability of Fresh Concrete.